rdavdin/notes/java-web/spring-boot/Data-Persistence-and-Security.md

 ```

-**Generally speaking**, as I understand Spring Security framework belongs to the controller layer of the Onion Architecture because of using the authentication services.
-In addition, it is similar to a kind of **middleware in Node.js**.
+**Generally speaking**, as I understand Spring Security framework is similar to a kind of **middleware in Node.js**.
 Both Node.js middleware and Spring Security serve as an additional layer of functionality that **sits between the server and the application logic**.

 **Suggested Reading**
 1. [Book: _Patterns of Enterprise Application Architecture_ - Martin Fowler](https://martinfowler.com/books/eaa.html)